wong2/awesome-mcp-servers/README.md

 - **[YepCode](https://github.com/yepcode/mcp-server-js)** - Execute any LLM-generated code in the [YepCode](https://yepcode.io) secure and scalable sandbox environment and create your own MCP tools using JavaScript or Python, with full support for NPM and PyPI packages
 - **[Zapier](https://zapier.com/mcp)** - Connect your AI Agents to 8,000 apps instantly.
 - **[ZenML](https://github.com/zenml-io/mcp-zenml)** - Interact with your MLOps and LLMOps pipelines through your [ZenML](https://www.zenml.io) MCP server
+- **[AllVoiceLab](https://www.allvoicelab.com/mcp)** - An AI voice toolkit with TTS, voice cloning, and video translation, now available as an MCP server for smarter agent integration.

 ## Community Servers